 Big Basin Redwoods State Park

 If you are ready to make a detour on your San Francisco to LA road trip, Big Basin Redwoods State Park is a super sight off the Pacific Coast.
-Just keep in mind that the detour will take up a big portion of the day.
+Just keep in mind that the detour will take up a big portion of the day unless you head there directly from SF.

-If time allows in your Highway 1 San Francisco to Los Angeles trip, make a stop in Santa Cruz to walk the Santa Cruz Wharf and boardwalk.
-With ample time, consider making the 6-mile roundtrip walk on West Cliff Drive to the Natural Bridges State Beach Vista Point, which offers an excellent vantage point of a natural rock arch that sits in the ocean near the shoreline.
+If time allows in your Highway 1 San Francisco to Los Angeles trip, make a stop in Santa Cruz to walk the wharf and boardwalk.
+With ample time, consider making the 6-mile roundtrip walk on West Cliff Drive to the Natural Bridges State Beach Vista Point.

 Where To Stay in Monterey Bay